dbalascoot/Gordo-Hub/README.md

 -- local function scary()
---     warn("❌ This script must only be executed from the offical NoxHub loader") --         return
+--     warn("❌ This script must only be executed from the offical dbala (DK) loader") --         return
 --     end